 Aligning tandem reads.
-After tandem reads are simulated, they are aligned (step 4 in Figure 1) using the same read aligner and the same alignment parameters as were used to align the input reads in step 1.
+After tandem reads are simulated, they are aligned (step 4) using the same read aligner and the same alignment parameters as were used to align the input reads in step 1.
 However, circumstances can cause the tandem alignments to depart from the template.